The Complete Poems (Penguin Classics)

 Analysis

-The narrator seems to be passionate, even envious, of the freedom of the falcons.
-There is an irony in this as the birds are carefully trained to obey their master, and their freedom is fleeting; built on the trust they have for their trainers.
+The narrator seems to be passionate about, even envious of, the freedom of the falcons.
+There is an irony in this as the birds are carefully trained to obey their master, and their freedom is fleeting; the falcons are trained to return.
 ‘Lux’ seems to be a common name for a trained falcon, and also operates as a pun on the word ‘luck’: the falcon is lucky to have even a brief amount of freedom.

-The idea of a wild animal as a metaphor is similar to the approach used in ‘Whoso List to Hunt’.
+The idea of a wild animal as a metaphor is similar to the approach used in ‘Whoso List to Hunt’, which is said use a hind as a metaphor for newly married Anne Boleyn.
 This time, however, the bird has been tamed to a point of loyalty much greater than the human figures mentioned in the poem, unlike the collared hind, which retains its wild ways.

 The poem makes considerable use of alliteration around the letters f, l and b.
 These sounds suggest the sound of the bird wings as they flap and beat in flight.